-Objective 6.2 Sourcewise will continue to build awareness of programs and services through a strategic outreach plan to promote Projected Start and End Dates Title IIIB Funded PD or C 4 Update Status 5 education on the availability of community resources and topics related to health/wellness and elder abuse protection. ⊠2020-2021 □ 2021-2022 □ Yes ⊠ No Community outreach will be performed virtually and in- person (dependent on the health and safety guidelines □ 2022-2023 M NO outlined by the State and local Public Health Department).
-Sourcewise Community Resource Specialist interact with older adults and caregiver in group settings and one-on-one.
+Objective 6.2 Projected Start and Title IIIB Funded Update Status 2 Sourcewise will continue to build awareness of programs and services through a strategic outreach End Dates PD or C 1 Status plan to promote education on the availability of community resources, and topics related to health/ ⊠2020-2021 □Yes wellness and elder abuse protection. ⊠2021-2022 ⊠No Community outreach will be performed in-person.
+Sourcewise Community Resource Specialists □2022-2023 interact with older adults and caregiver in group settings and one-on-one.
 Community Resource Specialists will provide interactive informational presentations and provide education of services and resources at all presentations and resource fairs.
 Informational material will be available in various languages based on needs and will be supplied to all participants at presentations and at all resource fairs. □2023-2024 (Reference Section 8-1c,4, 5, 6, 7)